-If two evaluators give marks on your responses that are really different from one another (e.g. 1 and 7), then another faculty member will also review your response.
-We believe this happens when scores are off by three or more points (e.g. 7 and 4).
+If 2 evaluators give really different marks (e.g. 1 and 7), then another faculty member will review your response.
+We’ve been told that this happens when scores are off by 3 or more points (e.g. 7 and 4).

 WHAT HAPPENS AFTER THE APPLICATIONS ARE EVALUATED?